Best Mountain Bike Knee Pads of 2021

 Leatt Airflex Pro

-The Leatt Airflex Pro was an easy choice for our top award.
-The near-perfect combination of protection, pedal-friendliness, comfort, and price is obvious.
-The Airflex Pro also really stands out for its versatility.
+The Leatt Airflex Pro offers a brilliant combination of protection and pedal-friendliness, giving you a knee pad that is comfortable in a lot of situations.
 They have enough armor to be worn at a bike park or ripping shuttle laps, but they can just as easily embark on a 30-mile trail ride.
-The protection is strategically placed and has a flexible main armor patch made out of a very thick, but soft, plastic.
-Auxiliary foam protection can be found on the inside and outside of the knee, which is a nice touch that few pads have.
-These aren't the best choice for huge rides with tons of pedaling, but they do an admirable job given the level of protection they provide.
+The protection is strategically placed and has a pliable main armor patch made out of 3D-molded silicone.
+Auxiliary foam protection can be found on both sides of the knee and in the center above the knee cap.
+They are also impressively comfortable, stay in place well, and don't chafe or irritate the skin over the course of a long ride.
 Additionally, they are on the lighter side of the spectrum and carry a more-than-fair price tag.

 As we noted above, we love the versatility of these knee pads.
 That said, some people might point out that a set of knee pads that can do everything doesn't stand out as extremely impressive in any one area.
-This isn't our favorite argument, but it does have some merit.
-As they say, a jack-of-all-trades is a master of none.
-These pads can't match the protection of some of the beefiest options, and they also don't pedal as well as some of the lighter, thinner options.
-One other item that should be mentioned is a lack of ventilation.
-These pads don't breathe particularly well, which could be important for riders in warmer climates.
+These pads can't match the protection of some of the beefiest options, and they also don't pedal quite as well as some of the lighter, thinner options.
+Also, they don't breathe particularly well, which could be important for riders in warmer climates.
+Beyond that, we feel the Airflex Pro provide a stellar combination of protection, comfort, and pedal-friendliness.

 Read review: Leatt Airflex Pro